There are many guides on how to be a leader.

 - Politics above results

-- Status as final goal (instead of results and/or companionship as final goals)
+- Status as final goal (instead of results)

 If you find yourself trying to fix toxic group dynamics avoid the natural temptation of making it about the people.